 Senator Klobuchar supported the Iran nuclear deal, arguing that the deal helped curb Iran’s ability to develop a nuclear weapon.
 During the campaign she has declared that she would reenter the deal of Iran abides by it and she reiterated her support for reentering the agreement in the first Democratic debate on June 26.
 She argued that the deal “was imperfect, but it was a good deal for that moment” and that she “would have worked to get longer sunset periods, and that’s something we can negotiate to get back in the deal.”

-Senator Klobuchar supports the two-state solution to the Israeli-Palestinian conflict and opposes the discriminatory Boycott, Divestment, and Sanctions (BDS) movement that targets Israel as she believes it harms the two-state solution.
+Senator Klobuchar supports the two-state solution to the Israeli-Palestinian conflict and believes that the right of return to Israel for Palestinians should be decided during direct negotiations between the two parties.
+She opposes the discriminatory Boycott, Divestment, and Sanctions (BDS) movement that targets Israel as she believes it harms the two-state solution.
 She supported legislation that objected to UN Security Council Resolution 2334, which claimed that Israel’s settlements have no legal validity.

 In 2019, Senator Klobuchar voted for the Strengthening America’s Middle East Security Act which, among other things strengthens Israel’s security, and allows a state or local government to adopt measures to divest its assets from entities that boycott Israel.

-Vowed to keep the U.S. Embassy in Jerusalem if elected https://www.timesofisrael.com/democrat-klobuchar-vows-to-keep-us-embassy-in-jerusalem-if-elected/
+Would keep the U.S. embassy in Jerusalem https://www.timesofisrael.com/democrat-klobuchar-vows-to-keep-us-embassy-in-jerusalem-if-elected/

 Supported the Iran nuclear deal https://www.klobuchar.senate.gov/public/news-releases?ID=413df6f5-fd36-4f80-b1a3-0dc2f0e69a31